Henryvw/eruditus/welcome_new_learners_email_template.md

 Hey `NAME HERE`,

-Great to have join, it'll be awesome, I promise :)
+Great to have you join, it'll be awesome, I promise :)

 I've sent you invites to the next sprint, please accept them to make sure you don't miss a learning or teaching day.